Schistosomiasis: Chronic infection

-The clinical manifestations of chronic infection is mainly caused by immune reaction to the eggs entrapment within tissues resulting in granuloma formation and chronic inflammation.
+The clinical manifestations of chronic infection are mainly caused by immune reaction to the eggs' entrapment within tissues resulting in granuloma formation and chronic inflammation.
 Adult worms live together in pairs (one male and female), sexually reproduce, and lay eggs in the veins around the intestines and bladder depending on the species, and these eggs can rupture the wall of the veins to escape to the surrounding tissues.
-The eggs make their way through the tissues to the intestinal or bladder lumen with help of proteolytic enzymes, however, a large amount of eggs are unable to finish their journey and remained stuck within the tissues where they can elicit an immune response.
-The miracidia in these eggs can then release antigens that stimulate an inflammatory immune response.
+The eggs make their way through the tissues to the intestinal or bladder lumen with proteolytic enzymes, however, a large number of eggs are unable to finish their journey and remained stuck within the tissues where they can elicit an immune response.
+The miracidia in these eggs can release antigens that stimulate an inflammatory immune response.
 The miracidia within the eggs live for around 6–8 weeks before they die and stop releasing the antigens.
 The granulomatous response is a cellular immune response mediated by CD4+ T cells, neutrophils, eosinophils, lymphocytes, macrophages, and monocytes, and this chronic inflammatory response elicited by the eggs can cause fibrosis, tissue destruction, and granuloma nodules that disrupt the functions of the organs involved.
 Th1 helper cell response is prominent releasing cytokines such as IFN-γ during the early phases of infection, and it transitions to Th2 response leading to increase in level of IgE, IL-4, and eosinophils as egg production progresses.
-In chronic infections, the Th2 response shifts to increasing the level of IL-10, IL-13, and IgG4, which reverses the progression of the granulomas and lead to collagen deposition at the sites of the granulomas.
+In chronic infections, the Th2 response shifts to increasing the level of IL-10, IL-13, and IgG4, which reverses the progression of the granulomas and leads to collagen deposition at the sites of the granulomas.
 The specific clinical symptoms and severity of the disease this causes depends on the type of schistosome infection, duration of infection, number of eggs, and the organ at which the eggs are deposited.
-The amount of eggs entrapped in the tissues will continue to increase if the schistosoma are not eliminated.
+The number of eggs entrapped in the tissues will continue to increase if the Schistosoma are not eliminated.